-2.0 INTRODUCTION
+INTRODUCTION

-2.1 Background

 Wild fry collection has become outdated for Clarias gariepinus species since artificial hatchery technology exists, and availability of seed is the bedrock of commercial aquaculture [1].
 Accordingly, induced spawning of captive African catfish becomes popular with merits such as improved fertilization and hatching rates, higher survival rates, as well as all year production of fry.
 However, one major challenge of commercial farming of the African catfish is the availability of seed (fingerlings) since C. gariepinus does not freely breed in captivity [2], and the need to constantly sustain improved seed quality for commercial availability all year round.
 Increasing population and market demand for fish in Nigeria has led to increased demand for seed of the species for grow-out production [1].
 The insufficiency of quality seeds can be attributed to the absence of environmental cues, necessary for gonadal maturation and spawning [3] as well as stress induces ovarian atresia [4].
 Some farmers obtain their seeds from the wild but this mode of obtaining fingerlings is unreliable and does not guarantee quality (uniform size, and parasite or disease free) seeds, and the process requires long period of waiting, time consuming and unprofitable for commercial production of the fish [5].

 Successful attempts have been made to mimic or manipulate the environmental cues (temperature and water depth) [6] critical to stimulate gonadal maturation and spontaneous spawning in the African catfish.
 Studies have indicated that C. gariepinus can be induced to spawn under controlled conditions (water depth and temperature at appropriate stocking densities) but did not show that this technique can be used in the commercial production of fingerlings, moreover, this technique is seasonal [7].